3nochroot/elemental-alerts/README.md

 The app has a single template, which shows the state of each machine along with a list of the last 20 alerts fired.
 This is available on [http://ec2-54-208-233-56.compute-1.amazonaws.com:8000/poller/].

 Additionally, the Django built in Admin templates (which are scaffolded by the framework) can be used to view/edit/delete all Machine and Alert objects persisted in the local SQLite database: [http://ec2-54-208-233-56.compute-1.amazonaws.com:8000/admin/poller/] (credentials are admin/admin123)

+### Design Choices
+Django was chosen because of its familiarity and its suitability for rapid prototyping.
+That said, and MVC framework with scaffolding would have been a decent choice (Grails, Ruby on Rails, etc).
+SQLite was chosen because it's lightweight.

 ## Next steps
 Additional clean-up time on this code base should be spend on the following tasks: